-Internet users may encounter controversial material that users or administrators may deem inappropriate or offensive.
-The school employs filtering and monitoring systems to restrict access to such materials.
-However, due to the vast nature of the Internet, it is impossible to control access to all content that users may come across.
-Users are responsible for avoiding initiation of access to such material.
-Any site or content considered controversial should be promptly reported to the appropriate administrator.
+Internet users may encounter material that is controversial which the user or administrator may consider inappropriate or offensive.
+The school has taken precautions to restrict access to inappropriate materials through a filtering and monitoring system.
+However, it is impossible on a global Internet, to control access to all data that a user may discover.
+It is the user's responsibility not to initiate access to such material.
+Any site or material that is deemed controversial should be reported immediately to the appropriate administrator.

-ELCA's filtering software must not be disabled or bypassed while students are using the Internet, as doing so could compromise protection against inappropriate materials.
-Only the approved SSID or wired network may be used on ELCA campus.
-The use of cellular hotspots, mobile tethering, VPNs, proxies, or any other methods to bypass security systems is strictly prohibited.
-Authorized staff may temporarily or permanently unblock access to sites containing appropriate material if the filtering software has incorrectly blocked access to such sites.
+ELCA's filtering software may not at any time be disabled when students are using the Internet if such disabling will cease to protect against access to inappropriate materials.
+Authorized staff may temporarily or permanently unblock access to sites containing appropriate material if the filtering software has inappropriately blocked access to such sites.